betterscientificsoftware/bssw.io/Site/Categories/Planning.md

     - [How to Configure Software](../CuratedContent/HowToConfigureSoftware.md)

 - **Legacy code:**
-Source code developed with computing technology (e.g. hardware, languages) that is no longer supported but that is still required to operate with newer technology.
+Source code developed for/with computing technology (e.g. hardware, languages) that is no longer supported yet is still required to work with current technology.

     - [What Is CSE Legacy Code?](Topics/WhatIsCseLegacyCode.md)